andrewkshim/react-animatronics/docs/walkthrough.md

 ```

 This describes an animation that will animate the `left` and `top` attributes
-at the same time.
-In other words, the `"square"` component will move diagonally
+at the same time such that the `"square"` component will move diagonally down to
-down to the right.
+the right.

 But that's not all!
-There's another way to declare simultaneous attribute
+There's another way to animate attributes simultaneously.
-animations.
-Sometimes you'll want to animate different attributes in different
+Sometimes you'll want to animate different attributes in different ways while
-ways while still animating them simultaneously.
-To so this, you can declare
+still animating them simultaneously.
+To so this, you can declare `animations`
-`animations` with a slightly different format:
+with a slightly different format:

 ```js
 const animations = [